204 FLAXLEY ROAD, MOUNT BARKER |08 8391 1404

 Veterinarian, General Small Animal Medicine

-Philipa joined the Mount Barker Veterinary Clinic in 2021 having worked in South Africa as a Vet for many years.
+Dr Adrianna joined the Mount Barker Veterinary Clinic in 2021 having graduated from University of Adelaide's Veterinary School.
 She loves the variety of cases she sees here in the hills and meeting all our clients.
-She has an interest in reptiles, birds and other exotic pets.
-She lives in Crafers with her husband and children and their dogs.
+She lives in the Hills with her partner and several animals and likes to explore the local winerys and spend time in the great outdoors.

 .